streamr-dev/network/docs/docs/usage/configuration.md

 ---

 # Streamr config
-Whether you're developing an application in the browser, in NodeJS, or any other development environment, there will often be a need to configure the Streamr Node, or Streamr SDK to match your use case.
+Whether you're developing an application in the browser, in Node.js, or any other development environment, there will often be a need to configure the Streamr Node, or Streamr SDK to match your use case.
 Configuration changes are made through either the [Streamr SDK constructor](./configuration.md#the-streamr-sdk-constructor), or the [Streamr config file](./configuration.md#the-node-config-file).

 ## The Streamr SDK constructor
 For the full list of parameter options, see: